legitscript/freshdesk_ruby/README.md

 ```

 You can configure the following properties: your company's subdomain, the protocol (https or http), the API key, your company's password, and company's username.

+Please see the examples.rb file for usage examples.